Cheatsheet-lang/JavaScript/README.md

 ## Arrays

-Arrays are a type of datatypes(advanced), which can be store any kind of datatype of in it.
+Arrays are a type of datatype(advanced), which can store any kind of datatype in it.
 Arrays are mutable, meaning the content of the array can be changed at any point in time.

-They are defined by the square bracket notation and also as a object notation.
-One of the advantage of the array datatype is, if you know the location(index) of the element, then you can access it by constant-time operation.
+They are defined by the square bracket notation and also as an object notation.
+One of the advantages of the array datatype is, if you know the location(index) of the element, then you can access it by constant-time operation.

 **Defining an Array**
 ```javascript